PCMDI/pcmdi_metrics/docs/README.md

 Build webpages:
 ---------------
-Once merged, go to readthedocs (https://readthedocs.org/projects/pcmdi-metrics/) to build web pages.
+Once merged to the `main` branch, Github Action will automatically build and deploy web pages.